games-automata-play/games-automata-play.github.io/_posts/2018-08-03-universal_trees.md

 <p>
 We fix two parameters: $n$, which will be the number of leaves, and $h$, which will be the height.
 We look at totally ordered trees with unbounded degree, meaning that each node may have arbitrarily many children and the children of a node are totally ordered.
 The depth of a node is its distance to the root.
-All trees we consider have height $h$, meaning that all the leaves have depth at most $h$.
+All trees we consider have height $h$, meaning that the nodes have depth at most $h$.
 The size of a tree is its number of leaves.
 </p>